The Best of The Guess Who: Release history

-The first half of the album contains tracks from 1968-1970, while the second half of the album contains tracks from the 1970 album "Share the Land".
+The first half of the album contains tracks from 1968 to 1970, while the second half of the album contains tracks from the 1970 album "Share the Land".
 Some of the songs on this album are single edits.
 For example, the single version of "American Woman" is missing the acoustic introduction.
 The single version of "Undun", is used as well without the piano intro.

 Randy Bachman appears as lead guitar for the first half of the album, while Kurt Winter and Greg Leskiw appear on guitar on the second half of the album.

 In addition to the usual 2-channel stereo version, the album was also released by RCA in a 4-channel quadraphonic version on 8-track tape and reel-to-reel.

-The first CD issue in 1988 by RCA replaced the single version of "American Woman" with the album version.
-A reissue by Legacy Recordings in 2006 had the single version restored and added three bonus tracks.
+RCA first reissued the album on compact disc in 1988; the single version of "American Woman" was replaced with the album version.
+Another reissue by RCA/Legacy Recordings in 2006 restored the single recording and added three bonus tracks.

 In 2014, the album was released in the Super Audio CD format by Audio Fidelity.
 This version contains the complete stereo and quadraphonic versions on one disc.
 The stereo version includes the full album version of "American Woman", but the quad version has the edited recording.
 Both the stereo and quad versions of "Hang On to Your Life" include the Psalm 22 ending.